- Paul W.S. Anderson

 - Release Date

 Paul W.S.
-Anderson’s Resident Evil: Afterlife marks the fourth entry into the franchise that began in 2002.
+Anderson’s Resident Evil: Afterlife marks the fourth entry in the franchise that began in 2002.
 Anderson, hack director of Alien vs. Predator and Event Horizon, helmed the first Resident Evil feature, skipped the second and third, and now returns for a large-scale fourth venture, released in real 3D no less.
-His wife Milla Jovovich returns as the heroine, as does a usual lot of flesh-eating zombies and mutants rendered through inferior CGI.
+His wife Milla Jovovich returns as the heroine, as does the usual lot of flesh-eating zombies and mutants rendered through inferior CGI.
 The plot hardly develops newly introduced characters (because they quickly become lunch), but you’re not watching a Resident Evil movie for characters—you’re watching for blood and gore and action.
-And Anderson delivers, in the low-grade, based-on-a-videogame stylings his fans expect.
+And Anderson delivers, in the low-grade, based-on-a-video-game stylings his fans expect.

 If you can’t remember the ending of the last entry, Resident Evil: Extinction, don’t worry; it was forgettable.
-All you need to know is that our genetically engineered hero Alice (Jovovich) discovered that Umbrella, the evil pharmaceuticals company that caused the zombie apocalypse, made umpteen clones of her.
-The new movie opens with these dozens of Milla Jovoviches raiding Umbrella’s super-secret underground lair, run by Albert Wesker (Shawn Roberts), a reoccurring villain from the Capcom videogames.
-This reject from The Matrix combines the traits of Neo and Agent Smith to produce a devilishly-voiced baddie that dodges bullets and never removes his shades (unless it’s to reveal his orange-shining demon eyes).
+All you need to know is that our genetically engineered hero Alice (Jovovich) discovered that Umbrella, the evil pharmaceutical company that caused the zombie apocalypse, made umpteen clones of her.
+The new movie opens with these dozens of Milla Jovoviches raiding Umbrella’s super-secret underground lair, run by Albert Wesker (Shawn Roberts), a reoccurring villain from the Capcom video games.
+This reject from The Matrix combines the traits of Neo and Agent Smith to produce a devilishly voiced baddie that dodges bullets and never removes his shades (unless it’s to reveal his orange-shining demon eyes).
 Wesker injects the real Alice with a serum that removes her heightened strength, superhuman agility, and random telekinetic powers.
 But the movie forgets about this later on when she’s leaping about the screen to defeat the attacking zombie horde.
 In a missed opportunity, the movie never bothers to suggest that being “human” again is a weakness that Alice must overcome.